-If you can afford a $300+ bike for your child (or if you are lucky enough to find one of these on Craigslist), the Islabikes Cnoc 14 should be on your shortlist.
+If you can afford a £400 bike for your child (or if you are lucky enough to find one used), the Islabikes Cnoc 14 should be on your shortlist.
 While I’ve made note of a few (minor) cons, the list of pros on this bike make it a very solid choice.

 Review in a Nutshell

 - High resale value

 - High price

 Specs (for the Islabikes Cnoc 14 Large):

 To switch things up a bit, I asked my husband Blair to do the video review.
 Wait until the end for a special guest cameo by our son (it’s pretty cute).